rsteca/sklearn-deap/README.md

 Install
 -------

+To install the library use pip:

+    pip install sklearn-deap

-To install the library just type the following on your shell:
+or clone the repo and just type the following on your shell:

     python setup.py install